Oron people: Prominent people

-His Royal Majesty, Okon Eyokunyi Isong (Kpongotte) (A writer historic books such as The Origin of Oro Before The First Patrol and The Origin of Afaha Okpo dated In 1930, lay preacher, Methodist Church, 1970–1975, appointed president, Oron Customary Court and proclaimed first modern Ahta Oro, sitting on the same stool and adopting the same title, a medieval Oro Patriarch, Ahta Aya Ahrah, was identified with, more than 500 years earlier).
+His Royal Majesty, Okon Eyokunyi Isong (Kpongotte) (A writer of historic books such as The Origin of Oro Before The First Patrol and The Origin of Afaha Okpo dated In 1930, lay preacher, Methodist Church, 1970–1975, appointed president, Oron Customary Court and proclaimed first modern Ahta Oro, sitting on the same stool and adopting the same title, a medieval Oro Patriarch, Ahta Aya Ahrah, was identified with, more than 500 years earlier).

 Dr. Esin Anwana Esin (first Oro medical doctor, a Senator and Federal Minister in the 1st Republic).